zzzprojects/docs/dapper-plus.net/pages/documentations/mapping-key.md

 ---
-Title: Unlocking the Power of a Mapping Key: Map the Same Entity Type Multiple Time
+Title: Unlocking the Power of a Mapping Key: Map the Same Entity Type Multiple Times
-MetaDescription: Unlocking the Power of a Mapping Key: Map the Same Entity Type Multiple Time
+MetaDescription: Unlocking the Power of a Mapping Key: Map the Same Entity Type Multiple Times
-LastMod: 2025-04-13
+LastMod: 2025-06-16
 ---

 # Unlocking the Power of a Mapping Key /n Map the Same Entity Type Multiple Times